fredrikhr/configuration/Bash/README.md

 # Bash configuration

+By default bash looks for a user profile local file called `~/.bash_aliases`.
+Usually this file is reserved for creating aliases for your local bash session.
+I have chosen to extend the default behaviour of putting files into .d folder.
+The `bash-aliases.bash` file causes bash to look for a folder `~/.bashrc.d` and dots (`.`) all files within that folder.
+That way, users with no sudo access can put their configurations into that folder instead.

 Similar to the [PowerShell](../PowerShell/README.md) configuration, I like to display an extra newline on the prompt of my shell, as it improves readability if the current working directory is a long path.

 ## Setup